MossesRoss/Hand_controller/README.md

-# Hand Tracking Python Project
+# Hand Tracking Python Project is not Longer maintained by me, this is here just to be as a memory

 ## Description
 This project is a Python-based hand tracking system that utilizes the MediaPipe library and other related libraries.
 It provides real-time hand tracking and gesture recognition capabilities, allowing you to track and analyze hand movements from various sources such as a webcam or recorded videos.